Roomful of Blues

 Mike Coffey - Drums:

-From Newport, Rhode Island, Mike Coffey has spent 20 years performing with the US Navy band.
+Mike Coffey, from Newport, Rhode Island, spent 20 years performing with the U.S. Navy band.
 Upon retirement, he played with local blues artist Chris Stoval Brown and other well-known musicians in the Boston area.
-As part of a weekly jazz series, he has performed with Mike Renzi and Grey Sargent—both members of Tony Bennett’s band—as well as other renowned jazz artists, and has studied with famed drum instructors Alan Dawson and Gary Chaffee.
-He also performs with the 1950s doo-wop group, The Diamonds, when they play in New England.
-Known for his versatility and ability to enhance any group he performs with, Coffey has become a welcome new member of Roomful of Blues.
+As part of a weekly jazz series, he has performed with Mike Renzi and Grey Sargent--both members of Tony Bennett's band--as well as other renowned jazz artists and has studied with famed drum instructors Alan Dawson and Gary Chaffee.
+He also performs with the 1950s doo-wop group The Diamonds when they play in New England.
+Known for his versatility and ability to enhance any group he performs with, Coffey has become a welcome member of Roomful of Blues.

 Rich Lataille - Tenor and Alto Sax:

-Rich joined Roomful in 1970 and was there at the beginning of what has become the most legendary horn section in contemporary blues.
-It was Rich’s interest in the swinging bands of the ’30s and ’40s that led Roomful to forge the distinctive sound that has become the band’s trademark.
-A man who can play both sides of the fence -- lyrically tender or blisteringly hot - Rich has a big, warm tone that is always jam-packed with feeling.
-His melodic inventiveness reflects the depth and breadth of his wide-ranging influences.
-Rich worked with various local and high-school bands before beginning his long-term relationship with Roomful.
+Rich Lataille joined Roomful in 1970, where he formed and helped create the trademark Roomful of Blues horn section.
+Lataille is a man who can play both sides of the fence--lyrically tender or blisteringly hot.
+He has a big, warm tone that is always packed with feeling.
+His melodic inventiveness reflects the depth and breadth of his wide-ranging influences, including Lester Young, Johnny Hodges and Gene Ammons.
+Rich worked with various local and high school bands before beginning his long-term relationship with Roomful.

 Craig Thomas - Baritone and Tenor Sax:

 Craig was born in Washington, DC and grew up in Maryland.
-At a young age Craig heard an early rock ‘n’ roll instrumental, Wild Weekend, by the Rockin’ Rebels.
+At a young age Craig heard an early rock 'n' roll instrumental Wild Weekend by the Rockin' Rebels.
 This inspired him to take up the saxophone.
-He moved to LA in his early 20s and played with the likes of Jim Messina of Loggins & Messina, Les McCann, Aretha Franklin, the Stylistics, Freda Payne, Jermaine Jackson, and the R&B Bombers, among many others.
-“Craig’s rich musical background is a welcome asset to the Roomful of Blues horn section,” notes Vachon.
+He moved to LA in his early 20s and played with the likes of Jim Messina of Loggins & Messina, Les McCann, Aretha Franklin, the Stylistics, Freda Payne, Jermaine Jackson, among many others.
+"Craig's rich musical background is a welcome asset to the Roomful of Blues horn section," notes Vachon.

 Christopher Pratt - Trumpet:

-Chris is a native of Rhode Island and has performed throughout the New England area with various local and national acts for over forty years.
-Chris recently retired as a music teacher of 37 years from Warwick, Rhode Island and continues to actively teach music at Roger Williams University.
+Chris is a native of Rhode Island and has performed throughout the New England area with various local and national acts for over 40 years.
+Chris recently retired as a music teacher of 37 years from the Warwick, Rhode Island school system and continues to actively teach music at Roger Williams University.
 Chris's pure melodic style, infectious energy, and love of the blues can be heard every time Roomful of Blues takes the stage.